 Figure 1 shows the value functions of the equity and the loan that correspond to equations (2) and (3).
-The optimal timings of the bankruptcy and the liquidation are given by the points where the value function curves are smoothly pasting to zero and C, respectively.7 The loan value curve has an upper bound given by the present value of interest incomes.
-The bound corresponds to the value in the case of $x \to \infty$, that is, bankruptcy probability $\to 0$.
-As long as C is less than M, in other words, c is less than a unit, the equity holder accepts bankruptcy earlier than the bank accepts liquidation.
+The optimal timings of the bankruptcy and the liquidation are given by the points where the value function curves are smoothly pasting to zero and C, respectively.
+The loan value curve has an upper bound given by the present value of interest incomes.
+The bound corresponds to the value in the case of $x \to \infty$ , i.e., bankruptcy probability $\to 0$ .
+As long as C is less than M, i.e., c is less than a unit, the equity holder accepts bankruptcy earlier than the bank accepts liquidation.

-^{7.} See Dixit and Pindyck (1994).
+&lt;sup>7 See Dixit and Pindyck [1994].